 Many amateur players are curious about what kind of training routine do professional chess players have.
 There are many questions that remain unanswered.
 Do they train during certain time of the day?
 Do they take breaks?
 When is the best time to absorb information?
 Today we will give you the answers on these and many more questions about how to schedule your training.

-Many elite chess players prefer not to share too many details about their own training methods.
+Many professional chess players prefer not to share too many details about their own training methods.
 It is, indeed, understandable.
 Chess is about getting an edge and no one wants to give that edge to the competition.
 It is true that in many cases training routines and techniques are very individual, but they still have many common elements.
 It is not a surprise that all strong players spend significant amount of time on opening preparation, game analysis and preparing for their next opponent.

 There are some GMs that are willing to share their training schedules and give advice on when it is the most productive time to work on your game.